 The final paper should be written in APA format and in accordance with the format described under the guidelines for the written proposal.
 As noted in the proposal discussion, the organization and content of the final paper will vary according to the project and recommendations of the Chair and Committee members.
-The attached rubrics give detailed guidance of the criteria included in the manuscript and the presentation.
-The following components of the project paper are required:
+The attached evaluation tools give detailed guidance of the criteria included in the paper and the presentation.
+The following components of the scholarly project paper are required: